News

 "intent".

-We already have forgiven Candidate Tancredo for attacking a Christian group
+We already have forgiven Tom Tancredo for attacking a Christian group

 to apologize publicly for his public error.